Littleton | CO

 Construction for Sterling Ranch’s first recreation center began in late 2018 and is expected to be completed sometime in 2020.
 Also, the UC Health Center for urgent care is open and has been renamed The Sterling Ranch Medical Center.

 Prospect Village will begin building in 2020, and may also include Sterling Ranch’s first outdoor pool, sledding hill, and condo buildings.

-Opening in time for the Summer of 2019 will be Sterling Ranch's new recreation center that will offer resort-like amenities featuring the following:
+Opening in time for the Summer of 2019 will be Sterling Ranch's new recreation center and will be provided to all residents as a part of their homeownership.
+It will host cardio equipment, weight equipment, and other cabled equipment that can be utilized without the supervision of one-on-one coaches and offers resort-like amenities featuring the following:

 There are no separate HOA fees at Sterling Ranch.
 Instead, community governance is provided by the Community Authority Board (the “CAB”).

 The CAB is comprised of representatives from seven metropolitan districts.
 The CAB may provide services often performed by an HOA, such as maintenance of underground water, sewer, and stormwater systems, snow removal in parks, alleys, and motor courts, and similar services.
 Each home is assessed an annual mill levy, which is a property tax, to provide revenue for these services and for debt payments.
 By including these services in the CAB, parallel governing entities are eliminated, and a consistent and reliable revenue stream is created.
 The Douglas County TOTAL Mill Levy is 165.542, and includes Sterling Ranch Metropolitan District Mill Levy of 88.44.

 new to site

 Please let me know how can I help you.